If you’re thinking of getting your pilot license, you’re probably wondering just how hard it is to fly a plane.

 Can Anyone Learn to Fly a Plane?

 While flying a plane is by no means a walk in the park, we believe that practically anyone has the capability to do so, as long as they are motivated and persistent.
 This doesn’t necessarily mean that the journey will be simple or straightforward, though.

 Is Flying a Plane Harder Than Driving a Car?

 It’s not uncommon to come across well-intentioned pilots who say that flying a plane is no harder than driving a car.
 Unfortunately, this isn’t the case.

 One of the main reasons why flying a plane is harder than driving a car is down to just how much multitasking is required.
-A pilot has to be aware of the weather, navigation, ATC procedures, radar, and airspace congestion, to name just a few.
+A pilot has to be aware of the weather, navigation, ATC procedures, radar, airspace congestion, and also be able to communicate clearly when using an aviation headset or handheld aviation radio, to name just a few.
 Tracking these things individually may not be too hard, but being aware of all of them at the same time poses a much greater challenge.